puppeteer/puppeteer/README.md

 # or "yarn add puppeteer"
 ```

 Note: When you install Puppeteer, it downloads a recent version of Chromium (~170MB Mac, ~282MB Linux, ~280MB Win) that is guaranteed to work with the API.
-To skip the download, or to download a different browser, see [Environment variables](https://github.com/puppeteer/puppeteer/blob/v10.0.0/docs/api.md#environment-variables).
+To skip the download, download into another path, or download a different browser, see [Environment variables](https://github.com/puppeteer/puppeteer/blob/v10.0.0/docs/api.md#environment-variables).

 ### puppeteer-core